 21 Jun Legal Documents: Where Should You Store Them?

 You store your snow boots in the closet during the sweltering summer months and your luggage in the basement when not on a trip, but where should you keep your legal documents until you need them?
 It is very important to keep files like these safe, as you never know when you are going to need them.
+Some law firms use ediscovery documentation software to store client and case documents safely.
 A lot of companies have opted for the idea of electronic signatures when it comes to legal documents, as this allows for them to be more secure than having someone write their signature on manually.
 It also saves time too.
 If you want to find out more on this, you can check out a site like https://www.salesforce.com/solutions/small-business-solutions/integrations/docusign-integration-salesforce/.
 Read on to find out.

 What’s an ideal storage space look like?